New Player Guide

 Also, consider joining our Discord (be sure to introduce yourself in #introductions channel).
 Server updates, maintenance notices, as well as several channels focused on supporting the community exist in Discord–it is our primary medium for communication.

 When joining Discord, be sure to set your nickname to your in-game name so players can easily find you.
+Please. ;)

 Private servers support custom commands.
 The custom commands on Nocturnal Souls provide teleports, stat bonuses, and information about your character.
 When starting out, a few of these can make your leveling experience a lot better.
+Custom commands always start with

 - Be sure to always have on signet, either from a gate guard in your nation or via the